CSALabsAutomation/azure-cosmosdb-lab/steps/07_authoring-azure-cosmos-db-stored-procedures-with-continuation-tokens/documentation.md

    ```

    > This stored procedure iterates through all documents that match a specific query and deletes the documents.
 If the stored procedure is unable to delete all documents, it will return a continuation token.
 Your client-side code is expected to repeatedly call the stored procedure passing in a continuation token until the stored procedure does not return a continuation token.

-   If you are having trouble copying the stored procedure above, the full source code for this stored procedure is located here: [bulk_delete.js](../solutions/05-authoring_stored_procedures/bulk_delete.js)

 1. Select the **Save** button at the top of the tab.